umijs/umi/docs/docs/docs/api/config.en-US.md

 Note:

-1. reactCompiler is currently incompatible with mfsu, mako, and utoopack.
-If they are enabled together, an error will be thrown.
+1. reactCompiler is currently incompatible with mfsu and mako.
+If they are enabled together, an error will be thrown; utoopack passes the React Compiler plugin config through babel-loader.
 2. reactCompiler targets React 19 by default.
 Please install react@19 and react-dom@19 as project dependencies.
 To use React 17 or 18, configure the matching `target` and install react-compiler-runtime.
 3. The old `forget` config is still accepted for compatibility, but it is deprecated.
 Please migrate to `reactCompiler`.